steel99xl/CIA-QR-code-generator/README.md

 # CIA-QR-code-generator
-Hosts a simple web server and generates QR codes to scan with FBI 3ds homebrew
+Hosts a simple web server and generates QR codes to scan with FBI 3ds homebrew<br>
+QR Code is a registered trademark of Denso Wave Incorporated

 # How to use
 Run QRMaker.py in the same folder as your .cia files